-Why Pursue an MA in School Psychology?
+Why Pursue a Master's Degree in School Psychology

 This degree is ideal for students looking for fulfilling careers working with children and adolescents to help them be as successful as possible in school.
 Common roles and functions of the School Psychologist include psychological assessment, counseling, consultation, crisis intervention, research, and program evaluation.
 Graduates are eligible to apply for certification as a Nationally Certified School Psychologist, which is a nationally-recognized professional certification granted by the National Association of School Psychologists.